Santa Sofia, Capri

-Santa Sofia is a Roman catholic church located in the Piazza of Anacapri, on the island of Capri, Italy.
-It dates to 1596 when it replaced Chiesa di Santa Maria di Costantinopoli as the parish church.
+Santa Sofia is a Catholic church in the piazza of Anacapri, on the island of Capri, Italy.
+It dates to 1596, when it replaced Chiesa di Santa Maria di Costantinopoli as the local parish church.
 Some of the building materials and fittings, such as the sacristy and oratorio, were originally in the Chiesa di San Carlo.
 The church chapels are dedicated to Sant'Antonio, Anacapri's patron saint, and the Madonna del Buon Consiglio.
 Architectural features include two bell towers and a baroque facade.
-The wedding of Guiliana DePandi and Bill Rancic occurred at the Chiesa di Santa Sofia.

 History

 Santa Sophia probably dates back to 1595–96 on a site where there was an earlier church dedicated to St Charles.
 The date of 1510 inscribed on the facade is incorrect.
 Completed in 1642, it became the new parish church of Anacapri replacing Santa Maria di Costantinopoli.
 The oldest remaining part is the oratory, to the left of the chancel, which was probably built on the remains of San Carlo.
 In 1698, the church was enlarged with two chapels and the nave was extended towards the square.
 Further alterations were made in 1706 (Mount of Purgatory), 1765 (facade] and 1777 [belfry].
 The church was officially consecrated in 1790 by Nicola Saveirio Gamboni, bishop of Capri.
 In 1879, the presbytery was enlarged, providing space for guests.

+The wedding of Guiliana DePandi and Bill Rancic occurred at the church in 2007.